 The library’s most recent Mission, Vision, and Values statements were developed by the library Board of Directors in 2008.
 The library’s strategic plan was developed at the same time and then was updated in 2011 and again in 2015.

 In 1903, the library received a gift of land and money from William J. Curtis to build a permanent structure on Pleasant Street.
 The original library building was completed in 1904 and was dedicated to William’s father John Curtis, a celebrated ship’s captain who sailed from the Brunswick area to ports around the world in the second half of the 19th century.
-Many of the ships Capt.
-Curtis sailed are pictured in the Quiet Study rooms in the original section of the library.

-The library staff of 42 (21 Full-time employees) supports a seven day per week schedule.
-Included on the staff are 12 employees with advanced library degrees.
-350 volunteers supplement the paid staff in delivering a wide range of library related programs and services.
+The library staff of 34 (21 Full-time employees) supports a seven day per week schedule.
+Included on the staff are 10 employees with advanced library degrees.
+288 volunteers supplement the paid staff in delivering a wide range of library related programs and services.